Ear Piercing Chart

 Does Sacred Raven provide baby ear piercing?

 Yes!
-Sacred Raven Tattoo has a piercing specialist for infant ear piercing, and we’re a family friendly ink and piercing parlor.
+Sacred Raven Tattoo is family friendly and has a piercing specialist for toddler as long as the child is old enough to give verbal consent and can understand what is happening.
 Most of our ink and piercing artists have children of their own, and we’re specialists in entertaining and distracting your little ones as they get pierced.

 Is Infant Ear Piercing Safe?